IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 Key Takeaways

-• CBP works on behalf of the US Department of Homeland Security (DHS) to, collecting taxes and duties while ensuring compliance from US importers.
+• CBP works on behalf of the US Department of Homeland Security (DHS), collecting taxes and duties while ensuring compliance from US importers.

 • Importers in the US usually interact with CBP via the Automated Commercial Environment (ACE) portal on the agency’s site, through which port filing paperwork is submitted.